ozekiltd/How-to-link-a-VoIP-phone-to-a-website-using-Javascript/README.md

-How to display an HTML popup window when my phone rings with Ozeki JavaScript API
+How to link a VoIP phone to a website using Ozeki Phone System XE Javascript
 ======================================================

 Below you can find an excellent way on how to follow your calls easily using